cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.QueryIncentivizedPacketsForChannelResponse"></a>

 ### QueryIncentivizedPacketsForChannelResponse
-QueryIncentivizedPacketsResponse is the response type for the incentivized packets RPC
+QueryIncentivizedPacketsResponse defines the response type for the incentivized packets RPC

 | Field | Type | Label | Description |